-Does you school want to become a Green School?
-For more activity examples and where to find resources check out our Green School toolkit page.
+Does your school want to become a Green School?
+For more activity examples and where to find resources check out our Green School toolkit.
 Please contact our education assistant for more information and for activity support.

 Maplewood School - Vermontville, MI

 ECDRR, the City of Charlotte, and Eaton Conservation District host a science adventure camp annually in June.
 The focus of the camp is to learn about our natural environment and to have fun doing so!
 Parents of 3rd - 5th grade students attending any Eaton County schools are welcome to register their child for morning (9:00 am - 12:15 pm) or afternoon (1:00 pm - 4:15 pm) sessions.
 Each session includes various science-related hands-on activities and interactive presentations.
 Activities and presentations change each year, but sessions have included: constructing miniature solar cars, making elephant toothpaste (chemistry focused), recycling relay, squid dissection, creek invertebrate hunt and identification, and much more!

 *** Summer 2020 Science Adventure Camp has been canceled due to the COVID-19 pandemic.
 The decision to cancel was not made lightly and is in the best interest of the children, parents, and all of those involved in the project. ***